Low-Rank Koopman Deformables with Log-Linear Time Integration: Related Work

 \subsection{Dynamic Mode Decomposition}

 Our linear approximation of the time-evolution operator is implemented using Dynamic Mode Decomposition (DMD).
-Originally introduced by Schmid~\cite{schmid2010dynamic}, DMD has since been extended in a variety of directions, including variable projection~\cite{askham2018variable}, ensemble and bagging methods~\cite{sashidhar2022bagging}, and multiresolution formulations~\cite{Kutz2015mrDMD}.
+Originally introduced by Schmid~\cite{schmid2010dynamic}, DMD has since been extended in a variety of directions, including variable projection~\cite{askham2018variable}, ensemble and bagging methods~\cite{sashidhar2022bagging}, multiresolution formulations~\cite{Kutz2015mrDMD}, as well as many others~\cite{mezic2020koopman}.
 Our numerical implementation of deformable simulation builds on the \texttt{PyDMD} library~\cite{Ichinaga2024}, which provides a reference implementation of the classical DMD formulation~\cite{schmid2010dynamic}.

 Within the graphics community, DMD was recently introduced for fluid simulation by Chen et al.~\cite{chen2025dmd}, where it is used to model the temporal advection of velocity fields and enables faster-than-linear time integration.
 Our work targets a different domain, deformable simulation, and extends the applicability of DMD to elastic dynamics, complementing this line of research.